ResearchComputing/Documentation/docs/getting_started/navigating_docs.md

 ## High Performance Computing Flowchart

-At CURC we host two HPC clusters, Alpine and Blanca, in addition to storage solutions.
-To utilize these resources there are several items that are important to be aware of.
-Although our documentation covers a variety of other topics, below we provide a flowchart that we believe identifies the key areas users of these services should read.
+At CURC, we host two HPC clusters, Alpine and Blanca, along with various storage solutions.
+Before you utilize these resources, there are several items that you should take into consideration.
+To guide users, we've included a flowchart below that highlights the key areas users should focus on.

 ```{tip}
 In the flowchart below, you can easily navigate to the corresponding documentation page by clicking on the relevant node.
 Nodes that change color when hovered over are clickable.